github/docs/content/authentication/securing-your-account-with-two-factor-authentication-2fa/accessing-github-using-two-factor-authentication.md

    {% endnote %}

    - Upon approving the login attempt using {% data variables.product.prodname_mobile %}, your browser will complete the sign in attempt automatically.
    - Rejecting the sign in attempt will prevent the authentication from finishing.
-For more information, see "[Keeping your account and data secure](/authentication/keeping-your-account-and-data-secure)."
+For more information, see "[AUTOTITLE](/authentication/keeping-your-account-and-data-secure)."

 {% endif %}